scottwiles/salary_prediction/README.md

 The dataset contains information from 1 million job listings.

 Features:
+- `jobId`: (primary key) - Unique identifier for each job.
+- `companyId`: Company identifier for each job.
 - `jobType`: Describes the senority or rank of the job. (i.e. Junior, Senior, Manager, CEO).
 - `degree`: Highest degree obtained. (i.e. None, Masters, Doctoral).
 - `major`: Specific field of study in school. (i.e. Engineering, Business).